-The structure is suspended in the air using breakthrough technology, providing visitors with an outlet to disconnect from the city.
-It is part of the “Rising Oases” series, which uses natural resources to create places of well-being within the city.
+The structure was suspended in the air using breakthrough technology, providing visitors with an outlet to disconnect from the city.
+It is part of the “Rising Oases” series, which uses natural resources to create places of well being within the city.

 Since the inception of cities, humans have gradually disconnected themselves from nature in search of a more convenient fast-paced urban lifestyle.
 Inadvertently, this evolution, with all its advantages, has created a lack of connection and need for a reunion with Mother Nature.

-The installation is part of on-going research and a series of prototypes presented by Dr Georges Kachaamy titled 'Rising Oases'.
+The installation was part of on-going research and a series of prototypes presented by Dr Georges Kachaamy titled 'Rising Oases'.
 Each prototype is comprised of a built environment made from natural resources and provides visitors with an outlet to disconnect from the city.
-They are platforms inside the city where humans can unwire themselves from their daily restraints and rewire themselves in a natural environment.
-The architect has chosen four main sources of water for each prototype: a spring, a pond, a waterfall and a river.
+They were platforms inside the city where humans can unwire themselves from their daily restraints and rewire themselves in a natural environment.
+The architect chose four main sources of water for each prototype: a spring, a pond, a waterfall and a river.

 About Dr. Georges Kachaamy